Astron/Astron/README.md

 ### Major Contributors ###
 * **@MMavipc** Maverick Mosher wrote a great deal of code to help get Astron out of its infancy.
-* **@bobbybee** Alyssa Rosenzweig solves outstanding issues, bug fixes, and implements miscellaneous feature implementation.
+* **@bobbybee** Alyssa Rosenzweig solves outstanding issues, bug fixes, and implements miscellaneous features.
 * **@jjkoletar** Jeremy Koletar was key in Astron's early inspiration and initial design; he also works on bug fixes.

 ### License ###